1. Home

 How do I use Shopify Flow to get notified about order cancellations?

-If you run an e-commerce store with a high volume of orders, you likely have a customer service department that handles and processes customer inquiries and emails.
+If you run an e-commerce store with a significant volume of orders, you undoubtedly have a customer service department that handles and processes customer requests and emails.
 Unfortunately, this list sometimes includes order cancellation requests.

-A mistake, a hasty purchase, misuse of a family credit card, there are many cases where the customer can request cancellation of the order.
+An error, a purchase made too quickly, misuse of a family credit card, there are many cases where the customer can request a cancellation of the order.

 How to monitor order cancellations on Shopify?

-If you use services like Gorgias to manage your customer service, you probably have alerts to identify canceled orders and receive them in your e-commerce manager's inbox or simply send a copy to logistics to make sure the order doesn't leave.
+If you use services like Gorgias to manage your customer service, you certainly have alerts to identify cancelled orders and receive them in your e-commerce manager's email inbox or simply send a copy to logistics to make sure that the order does not leave.

-In short, in an effort to better manage quality, it may be worth setting up a simple Shopify Flow that will allow you to receive an email each time an order is canceled.
+In short, in an effort to better manage quality, it may be beneficial to implement a simple Shopify Flow that will allow you to receive an email each time an order is cancelled.

 Let's see together how to do this in a few minutes without any technical skills.